aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/index.en.md

 - External DNS to register our VPC lattice service with AWS Route 53
 - AWS ACM to offer certificate for our app4 application
 - Gateway API controller to register our VPC lattice services from the `HTTPRoute` Objects. and secure access with the `IAMAuthPolicy` configured
+- envoy proxy to to sigv4 signing of the request and call lattice service in HTTPS with the ACM certificate
+- Kyverno to dynamically inject envoy proxy and configure iptables routes to make traffic goes into the proxy